Driving licence in the United Kingdom: Brexit

 The UK left the EU on 31 January 2020, starting an 11-month transition period which terminated on 31 December 2020 in accordance with the Brexit withdrawal agreement.
 EU law continued to apply to the UK during the transition period, and hence UK driving licences were valid in the EEA and vice versa until 31 December 2020.
 UK licence holders living in the EU were advised to exchange their UK driving licence for a local one before the transition period ended.
 The EU flag was removed from UK driving licences when the transition period ended.

 From 1 January 2021, with some exceptions, UK licence holders can use their driving licence when visiting EEA countries.
-International Driving Permits might be needed in some cases, and depending on which convention the country in question has ratified, a 1949 Geneva Convention on Road Traffic IDP might be required in some countries, and a 1968 Vienna Convention on Road Traffic IDP in others.
+International Driving Permits might be needed in some cases, and depending on which convention the country in question has ratified, a 1968 Vienna Convention on Road Traffic IDP might be required in some countries, and a 1949 Geneva Convention on Road Traffic IDP in others (in practice, only Spain, Cyprus and Malta).
 However, none of the EEA countries currently require IDPs for visitors staying shorter than 12 months.
 EEA countries are no longer obligated to recognise or exchange UK licences if the holder moves to an EEA country, except if the UK has agreed a bilateral agreement with the country.

 European driving licences are recognised by the UK if the driving test was passed in an EU/EEA country, and can be used both if the holder is visiting or residing in the country.
 They can also be exchanged for a UK (both GB and NI) licence.